Remote Therapeutic Monitoring (RTM) Overview & Benefits

 Benefits of RTM

-RTM will allow physicians to gain more information on how a patient’s daily life is impacting their conditions and overall health.
+RTM allows physicians to gain more information on how a patient’s daily life is impacting their conditions and overall health.
 This allows for the personalization of care plans to enable the best possible outcomes.
-Monitoring patients in the ways described by RTM provides opportunities for lowering spending on preventable hospitalizations, ED visits and urgent care too.
+Monitoring patients in the ways described by RTM, provides opportunities for lowering spending on preventable hospitalizations, ED visits and urgent care too.

 Medsien’s RTM program can help your patients and practices benefit from these growing trends in patient care by improving outcomes, patient engagement, patient satisfaction and increasing reimbursement.